 The SOA or LSMS is capable of recovering data based on the association functions.
 The SOA recovers service provider data and network data using the data download association function (dataDownload).
 The SOA recovers notification data using the soa management association function (soaMgmt).
 The LSMS recovers service provider data and network data, subscription data, and number pool block using the data download association function (dataDownload), and recovers notification data using the network data management association function (networkDataMgmt).

-Service Provider and Notification recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an abort message is returned.
+Service provider data, notification data, and SWIM-based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.
+If the Recovery Restriction Tunable Parameter is set to TRUE, then network, subscription version and number pool block data recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.

 NPAC data may be recovered in three ways, ‘time-based’, ‘record-based’, or ‘Send What I Missed (SWIM)-based’criteria.
 Based on the type of data being recovered, additional criteria may also be specified.
 The table below show the type of data that can be recovered, and the criteria that may be used for each type.